application traffic steering

 Diagram: Application SDN

-• A key point: Application SDN and Network visualizer
+Application SDN and Network visualizer

 As it is now integrated with Active Directory, when a user calls and says he has a network problem, you can extract his traffic by user ID and debug it remotely.

 All you need is the User ID; in 30 seconds, you can see his packets.
-This is a level of visibility previously not available.
+This is a level of visibility previously unavailable.
 HP gives you a level of network traffic detail incapable in the past.
 You could also grab ingress OSPF for analysis.
 This is not something you could do in the past.
 You can mirror LSAs and recreate the entire topology.
 You need access to one switch in the OSPF area.

-• A key point: Application SDN and Network optimizer
+Application SDN and Network optimizer

 This application SDN is used for Microsoft LYNC and SKYPE for business.
 It provides automated provisioning of network policy and quality of service to endpoints.
 Lync and Microsoft created a diagnostic API called SDN API.
 This diagnostic API sends information about the calls, username, IP, and port number on both sides – ingress and egress.